deanwampler/Contract4J5/contract4j5/README.txt

 Added more tests that explicitly demonstrate that contract expressions that access instance properties only work if the properties have JavaBeans getter methods (Jexl limitation).

+Fixed some bugs, including a few warnings related to generics.
+(Thanks to Falk Bruegmann for a generics warning fix.)

 *** v0.5.0 February 20, 2006